Skip to the content.

 VR_Git

-Co-developed a 3D VR game in Unity to teach git in an interactive, hands-on environment.
+I co-developed a 3D VR game in Unity to teach git in an interactive, hands-on environment.
 Branches are represented as color-coded shelves, and files as items that can be put on the shelves (e.g., cubes for .py, books for .docx), allowing students to visualize and experiment with core git commands like add, commit, merge, and push.
 The user can trigger git commands from a UI panel with the VR controller and observe the effect in the immersive environment.
 The game provides a risk-free space to build mental models, reinforce correct workflows, and reduce fear of mistakes, preparing learners for real-world git projects.

-🐍 Mamba State-space Model
+Mamba State-space Model

 Summer 2024

 Over the past summer at my home university, I participated in a research seminar at the Machine Learning and Reasoning chair involving Mamba, a recent state-space model.
-The experience sparked my interest in continuing to explore state-space models on music data!
+The experience sparked my interest in continuing to explore state-space models on music data.
 Since Mamba-variants can process extremely long sequences more efficiently than Transformers, it can be interesting to see how they handle long temporal dependencies in music data.

-🧠 Thesis at Institute for Computational and Systems Neuroscience
+Bachelor's Thesis at Institute for Computational and Systems Neuroscience

 October 2022 – May 2023

-🚙 Practical at Cyber-Physical Mobility Lab
+🚙 Lab Course at Cyber-Physical Mobility Lab

 October 2021 – February 2022